Paul Fiddes

 Paul Stuart Fiddes FBA (born 30 April 1947) is an English Baptist theologian and novelist.

-Fiddes is Professor Emeritus of Systematic Theology in the University of Oxford, Principal Emeritus and Senior Research Fellow of Regent's Park College, Oxford (where he is director of the Project for the Study of Love in Religion), and a former Chairman of the Oxford Faculty of Theology.
+Fiddes is Professor Emeritus of Systematic Theology in the University of Oxford, Principal Emeritus and Senior Research Fellow of Regent's Park College, Oxford (where he is director of the Project for the Study of Love in Religion), and a former chairman of the Oxford Faculty of Theology.

 Fiddes has been described as "one of the leading contemporary Baptist theologians", "one of the leading scholars of theology and literature writing today", "one of Christianity's most distinguished scholars", and "one of the foremost theological thinkers of the modern age".
 His book The Creative Suffering of God is "considered to be one of the major contributions to theology in the last decades of the 20th century".

 Education

 Fiddes was educated at Drayton Manor Grammar School.
 In 1965 he went up to St Peter's College, Oxford to read Philosophy, Politics, and Economics.
-He quickly changed his course and ended up with a Double First in English Language and Literature and Theology.
+He quickly changed his course and ended up with a Double First in English Language and Literature (BA Hons, 1968) and Theology (MA, 1972).
 The relationship between these disciplines has formed a major part of his subsequent scholarship.
-He then embarked on a doctoral thesis entitled The hiddenness of wisdom in the Old Testament and later Judaism, which he completed in 1976, before spending a year at the Eberhard Karls University of Tübingen undertaking post-doctoral studies, and attending seminars of Jürgen Moltmann and Eberhard Jüngel.
+He completed his doctoral thesis in 1975, "The Hiddenness of Wisdom in the Old Testament and later Judaism" at Regent's Park College (the Baptist permanent private hall at Oxford) while undergoing ministerial formation.
+In 1976 he spent a year at the Eberhard Karls University of Tübingen undertaking post-doctoral studies and attending seminars of Jürgen Moltmann and Eberhard Jüngel.
+In 2004 he was awarded the D.D. of the University of Oxford for published work.

-Meanwhile, Fiddes studied at Regent's Park College (the Baptist permanent private hall at Oxford) for ordination as a minister in the Baptist Union of Great Britain.
-From 1972 to 1975 he was Junior Research Fellow in Old Testament and Hebrew at Regent's Park, became Fellow and Tutor in Christian Doctrine there in 1975 and from 1979 to 1985 he was additionally Lecturer in Theology at St Peter's.
+He has taught at Regent's since 1972, primarily as Research Fellow in Old Testament and Hebrew (1972–75), Fellow in Christian Doctrine (1975–89), Principal (1989–2007), Professorial Research Fellow and Director of Research (2007–2018) and Senior Research Fellow (2018 to the present).
+While undergoing his doctorate Fiddes also taught Middle English at St. Peter's College, Oxford and was later a Lecturer in Theology at St Peter's (1979–85).